- Open Access

 Hotspots of increased HIV prevalence

-SaTScan test results for significant spatial clustering in terms of HIV prevalence among sexually active women after adjusting for size of the underlying population at risk and for age.
+Table 1 shows the results from the SaTScan tests for significant spatial clustering in terms of HIV prevalence, after adjusting for size of the underlying population at risk and for age.

 In one cluster, 144 (31%) HIV cases were determined to be centred within a 4.5 km radius in Inchanga and Hammersdale (relative risk [RR] = 34.70, p = 0.001), west of Durban.
 The second cluster included 168 (37%) HIV cases within a 32 km radius in the south of Durban, from the three residential areas of Umzinto, Molweni and Mtwalume (RR = 2.4, p = 0.001).
 Like the first, the third cluster was again located west of Durban, with 146 (32%) HIV cases (RR = 10.1, p = 0.001) in residential areas encompassing Hillcrest and Botha's Hill.

-Characteristics of sexually active women who fell within the hotspots compared with those who did not
+Distribution of the demographic characteristics and reported sexual behaviour of women who fell within the cluster areas or hotspots were compared with those who did not (Table 2).

 Women who fell within one of the three hotspots were similar in terms of age (p = 0.548) and education level (p = 0.481) to those who did not.
 Proportions of women were similar between those in the hotspots and those who were not in terms of those living with a regular sex partner (p = 0.301], age at first sex < 17 years (p = 0.270), being diagnosed with an STI (chlamydia, gonorrhoea, syphilis or Trichomonas vaginalis) (p = 0.987) and current contraceptive use (p = 0.835).